 Neustar – then the Communications Industry Services (CIS) operating unit within Lockheed Martin – won its original contract to provide local number portability services to select regions throughout North America.
 Since that time, Neustar has assumed LNP responsibilities for all geographic regions throughout the United States and Canada as the operator of the Number Portability Administration Center (NPAC).
 Neustar subsequently launched wireless number portability to much of the North American market in 2003.

-Neustar won the contract to become the official North American Numbering Plan (NANP) administrator, a position we have held ever since.
+Neustar won the contract to become the official North American Numbering Plan (NANP) administrator, a position we held for more than 20 years concluding in 2018.
 The NANP is a system of three-digit area codes and seven-digit telephone numbers that directs telephone calls to particular regions on a public switched telephone network.

 Neustar successfully trialed number pooling at the state-wide level.
 Number pooling is a method of reallocating telephone numbers under the NANP, and it has created much more flexibility in the creation, usage and longevity of area codes and telephone numbers across North America.
 Neustar went on to win the contract for Number Pooling Administration in 2001, and our agreement was renewed in 2007.

 CIS was divested from Lockheed Martin and became Neustar after Lockheed Martin acquired COMSAT, a global telecommunications company.
 Because the acquisition created neutrality concerns for CIS’s number administration and NANP functions, Lockheed Martin chose to spin off the operating unit.